This edition is based on KompoZer 0.8b1

 After making any changes in the external editor save the file and return to KompoZer.
 You will now be invited to accept changes or discard changes.
 Accepting changes will synchronize KompoZer with the changed file.

 While the external editor is a valuable tool experienced users are likely to be the main beneficiaries.
 Others are advised to use it only on pages encoded as ISO-8859-1.
-For more details see the appendix to this page.
+For more details see the Character treatment in KompoZer 0.8 [Ref 4].

 Yes KompoZer 0.8 has horsepower in places were you might think are unknown.